Matesxs/FIT_IVS_Calculator_projekt/README.md

 If you want compile installer you need to install Inno Setup Compiler and add it to path for automatic compiling or you can do it by hand using .iss script in utils folder.
+For profiling with log you will need graphviz to graphical output of calls.
 ```

 ### Makefile endpoints